ndrezn/dash-latex/README.md

 |  Keyword arguments:
 |
 |  - children (a list of or a singular dash component, string or number; optional):
-|      React element to be rendered inside the GSK Button component.
+|      The LaTeX markup to be rendered.
 |
 |  - id (string; optional):
 |      The ID used to identify this component in Dash callbacks.